slang-i18n/slang/slang/README.md

 );
 ```

-By default, the parameter name is `count`.
+By default, the parameter name is `n`.
 You can change that by adding a hint.

 ```json
 {